Egray180/smart-glasses-pcb/README.md

-# Overview
+# PCB Design Files
-PCB for smart glasses project, further updates coming.
-4 layers, signal-ground-ground-signal.
+This repository contains the manufacturing files for the smart glasses PCB and the Altium Designer project files.
+The PCB is 4 layers, signal-ground-ground-signal.
+The full project repository can be found [here](https://github.com/Egray180/smart-glasses).

 <div align="left">
   <img src="images/Top.png" width="300">